department-of-veterans-affairs/vagov-content/pages/burials-memorials/pre-need-eligibility.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Pre-Need Eligibility Determination For Burial In A VA National Cemetery
+title: Pre-Need Eligibility For Burial In A VA Cemetery
-heading: Pre-need eligibility determination for burial in a VA national cemetery
+heading: Pre-need eligibility for burial in a VA cemetery
 display_title: Pre-need burial eligibility determination
 description: Find out in advance if you're eligible to be buried in a VA national cemetery.
 Make the burial planning process easier for family by determining eligibility beforehand.
 collection: burials